habi/EAWAG-manuscript/manuscript.md

 By detecting the largest components in the cropped copies of the datasets we can easily extract and visualize the otoliths in 3D, as shown in Figure @fig:otolith3d.
 The extracted otoliths are thus prepared for further analysis and visualization.
-The simple three-dimensional visualization is integrated in the aforementioned Jupyter notebook through an integrated visualization library [@https://github.com/K3D-tools/K3D-jupyter] and is also shown in the [Supplementary Materials].
+The simple three-dimensional visualization is integrated in the aforementioned *Jupyter* notebook through an integrated visualization library [@https://github.com/K3D-tools/K3D-jupyter] and is also shown in the [Supplementary Materials].

 ![Static three-dimensional view of extracted otoliths of specimen 104016.
 The specimen was scanned with an isotropic voxel size of 13 μm.
 The extracted otolith has a size of approximately 250 x 350 x 150 pixels.
 The axes are labeled in mm steps.
 A dynamic view of the visualization is available in the [Supplementary Materials].](images/104016.head.rec.otolith.region.3D.png){#fig:otolith3d}

 The notebook for extracting the otoliths can be run in your browser without installing any additional software (via *Binder* [@doi:10.25080/majora-4af1f417-011]).
 To do this, one starts the notebook by [clicking a single button](https://mybinder.org/v2/gh/habi/eawag/HEAD?labpath=ExtractOtoliths.ipynb) in the [README file](https://github.com/habi/EAWAG/blob/master/README.md) of the [project repository](https://github.com/habi/EAWAG) [@doi:10.5281/zenodo.6798632].
-This starts a free computing environment in the cloud, downloads the tomographic data of *one* fish and performs the otolith extraction and visualization in your browser.
+This starts a computing environment in the cloud, downloads the tomographic data we acquired of *one* specimen, and performs both the otolith extraction and visualization in your browser.

 ## Discussion {.page_break_before}

 We acquired high resolution tomographic datasets of a large collection of cichlids.
-The acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. the structure of the teeth) and having datasets spanning the whole region of interest of the fishes (i.e. the whole head for principle components analysis)
+The acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. the structure of the teeth) and having datasets spanning the whole region of interest of the fish (i.e. the whole head for principle components analysis).

 ### Imaging and preparation for analysis

 The whole study we presented here spanned a *long* time frame.
-It was thus paramount to make the imaging process and preparation of the tomographic datasets able to run in batch-mode.
+It was thus paramount to run the imaging process and the preparation of the tomographic datasets in a batched mode.
-The Jupyter notebook written to prepare the datasets for quality control and analysis were facilitating a short turnaround time for feedback on single scans.
+The *Jupyter* notebook written to prepare the datasets for quality control and analysis were facilitating a short turnaround time for feedback on single scans and such a batched analysis.

 ### Otolith extraction

-The method to extract the otoliths of the fishes from the tomographic dataset works robustly for all of the different fish sizes and shapes.
+The method to extract the otoliths from the tomographic dataset works robustly for all of the different fish sizes and shapes.
 The extraction is robust because it is based on a combination of distinct details of the gray value curve over the different anatomical directions.
 The details of the otolith extraction method have been extensively tuned and run in a fully automatic way.
 This allows a highly reproducible and unbiased extraction of the otoliths from the tomographic datasets.